 - Inclusion of personnel (MPIs, PIs, Co-Is, Consultants)…

-- …from groups traditionally underrepresented in the biomedical, behavioral, and clinical research workforce (e.g. women, underrepresented racial and ethnic minorities, those with disabilities, and individuals from disadvantaged backgrounds).
+- …from groups historically underrepresented in the biomedical, behavioral, and clinical research workforce (e.g. women, underrepresented racial and ethnic minorities, those with disabilities, and individuals from disadvantaged backgrounds).

 - …located within, or who have done training within, multiple geographic locations, especially those regions underrepresented in BRAIN Initiative funding.